n4tas/MQTTSubscriber/README.md

 ## Requirements

 - **OpenWrt**: The MQTTSubscriber is developed specifically for OpenWrt, a Linux-based OS designed for embedded systems.
-This guide assumes you are running OpenWrt on the **Teltonika RUTX10 router**.

 ## Installation